 --For a full list of City Ordinances relating to the City Garbage Program, Click Here

 -A residential curbside recycling program is available to all city residents.
-Rite Environmental is the City's contracted company for recycle and garbage pick up.
+Black Hawk Waste is the City's contracted company for recycle and garbage pick up.

 -The city received a grant to be able to provide standard recyclable containers for every household within the city limits.
 These totes were delivered to residents October 2015.
 Materials for curbside recycling should be placed in your tote, and the tote should be placed neatly at the curb.